-This study was approved by the institutional review board regulations of Deakin University (2012_162).
-The experimental protocol was also registered under the Australian New Zealand Clinical Trials Registry (ACTRN12617000551392), www.anzctr.org.au.
-This study also complies with the Declaration of Helsinki for Medical Research involving Human Subjects.
+The present study was approved by the institutional review board regulations of Deakin University (2012_162).
+The experimental protocol was also registered under the Australian New Zealand Clinical Trials Registry (ACTRN12617000551392; www.anzctr.org.au).
+The present study also complies with the Declaration of Helsinki for Medical Research involving Human Subjects.

-Stimuli and Test Foods
+Stimuli and test foods

-Glucose was used to investigate sweet taste function (DT and ST for sweet taste; for details of stimuli see Table 1).
+Glucose was used to investigate sweet taste function (DT and ST for sweet taste; for details of stimuli, see Table 1).
 Maltodextrin was used to investigate oral complex carbohydrate sensitivity (DT and ST for complex carbohydrate).
-Detailed in Table 1 are the amount of glucose and total sugars (% w/v) present in each maltodextrin DT concentration.
+Detailed in Table 1 are the amount of glucose and total sugars (%, w/v) present in each maltodextrin DT concentration.

-The nutrient compositions of the sweet (glucose based) and complex carbohydrate (maltodextrin based) milkshakes were calculated using the Foodworks8 (Xyris Software) (Table 2).
-The milkshakes were mixed until no lumps were visible using an immersion (stick) blender for 15 seconds (per 100g) at 10,000 rpm (KitchenAid KHB2569 Hand Blender, Whirlpool Corporation, Michigan, USA).
+The nutrient compositions of the sweet (glucose-based) and complex carbohydrate (maltodextrin-based) milkshakes were calculated using the Foodworks8 (Xyris Software) (Table 2).
+The milkshakes were mixed until no lumps were visible using an immersion (stick) blender for 15 s (per 100 g) at 10 000 rpm (KitchenAid KHB2569 Hand Blender, Whirlpool Corporation).
 All milkshakes were prepared fresh on the day of testing.

-Participant Training
+Participant training

-At the start of session one, participants were trained to use the general Labeled Magnitude Scale (gLMS) to rate taste intensity using the standard protocol outlined by Green et al. (20, 21), except the top of the scale was described as the strongest imaginable sensation of any kind (22).
-This method has been described in Low et al. (14, 23).
+At the start of session 1, participants were trained to use the general Labeled Magnitude Scale (gLMS) to rate taste intensity using the standard protocol outlined by Green et al.^(21,22), except the top of the scale was described as the strongest imaginable sensation of any kind(23).
+This method has been described in Low et al.^(14,24).